oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 The following steps ensure existing unit tests account for the newly created feature flag and don't fail.

-1. Add the name of the feature flag to the the `EXPECTED_PARAM_NAMES` array in the `ExistingPlatformParameterValidityTests` class.
+1. Add the name of the feature flag to the the `EXPECTED_PARAM_NAMES` array in the `ExistingPlatformParameterValidityTests` class in `core/domain/platform_parameter_list.py`.
 Example:

 ```python
 EXPECTED_PARAM_NAMES = [